jonathanyu1/tic-tac-toe/README.md

 * Learning proper syntax of object oriented coding in javascript

 * Refactoring project dimensions to fit within common screen sizes

+* Learning proper usage of Factories and Modules